Children at Learning Tree are encouraged to

 Learn by Doing

 The curriculum is planned by the creative and dedicated professionals on staff.
 Emphasis is placed on the actual process rather than the finished product.
-Children experience the fun of learning by participating in activities designed to stimulate growth in a wide range of areas, including social and cognitive development and gross and motor skills.
+Children experience the fun of learning by participating in activities designed to stimulate growth in a wide range of areas, including social, emotional and cognitive development and gross and fine motor skills.

 2 1/2 Year Olds